A BRIEF HISTORY OF ANDOVER, HAMPSHIRE, ENGLAND

 ANDOVER IN THE 20th CENTURY

 In the 20th century amenities in Andover continued to improve.
 Andover gained its first cinema in 1911.
 By 1936 there were 3 in the town.
 A war memorial was built in the Market Place in 1920.
 In 1956 it was moved to a churchyard.
-Also in 1920 a centre for disabled ex servicemen opened at Enham.
+Also in 1920 a center for disabled ex servicemen opened at Enham.
 In 1926 the War Memorial Hospital opened in Charlton Road and Andover gained its first electricity supply in 1927.

 In 1932 Andover gained a new industry when the printers for Kellys Street Directories moved to the town.
 In 1935 the municipal office in Bridge Street opened.
 In 1936 an open-air swimming pool opened.